 Running a CMS link graph for more than 24 hours can cause an OutOfMemoryException error.
-There is no workaround.

 When running CMS with Windows 98 and JRE plug-in 1.3, the tool tip that shows the exact coordinates of a point on a graph is so small that it is unreadable.